Root Canal Treatment – Key Signs You May Need It

 Is a Root Canal Painful?

 People fear root canals because they assume, or have heard, that they are painful.
-In fact, most people report that the procedure itself is no more painful than having a filling placed.
+Most people report that the procedure is no more painful than placing a filling.

 How is a Root Canal Performed?

 A root canal restores the tooth to its full, normal function.